Kubernetes (Part 1)

 There’s been a few articles pop up lately that advocate Nomad.
 This isn’t an argument against using Nomad over Kubernetes.
-Rather, this is the first of a series of posts I want to make about Kubernetes from the perspective of a system administrator.
-They’re all going to be written from angle the reader has at least dabbled with kubernetes.
+I just want to jot down some thoughts about what makes a kubernetes cluster.
+This'll be written with the presumption the reader has at least dabbled with kubernetes.
 I don’t have it in me to go over what a ‘pod’ is.

 The Architecture